abacusorg/AbacusSummit/docs/data-products.rst

 .. note ::
-   Most applications will need to load at least one padding file on either side of the file under consideration in order to ensure all halos and particles within a compact *x* range are present in memory.
+   Most applications will need to load at least one padding file on either side of the file under consideration in order to ensure all halos and particles within a compact range of *X* coordinates are present in memory.

 For the 21 secondary redshifts, we output the halo catalogs and the halo subsample particle IDs (w/densities and sticky L2 tag) only, so not the